Pedro Severino (footballer): Personal life

 Pedro Severino is the eldest son of former international striker Lucas Severino.
 His younger brother João Victor is also a professional athlete, playing for Botafogo-SP.

 On 4 March 2025, at around 5:30 am, while being taken to the Red Bull Bragantino youth academy in the city of Atibaia, he suffered an accident on the Anhanguera Highway, where the car in which Severino was traveling collided with the back of a truck.
 The driver ended up falling asleep at the wheel.
 Another Red Bull Bragantino athlete, Pedro Castro, was also in the car but suffered minor injuries, and the driver was not injured.

 Severino arrived at the Waldemar Tebaldi Municipal Hospital in the city of Americana in a very serious condition, with a confirmed head injury.
 A protocol to allege Severino's brain death was initiated, but due to a cough in the following 48 hours, it was interrupted.

 Transferred to a hospital in Ribeirão Preto, Severino remained in the ICU for another 14 days.
-On March 24, he was transferred to a regular room and his clinical condition was considered stable.
+On 24 March, he was transferred to a regular room and his clinical condition was considered stable.
 On 10 June, Severino was discharged from the hospital and returned home where he will continue treatment for his recovery.
 It was revealed by doctor surgeon Gil Teixeira that Severino had more than 50% of his skull reconstructed via 3D printing.

-On September 6, Severino was honored by Botafogo-SP, being responsible for the kick-off in the match against Athletico Paranaense, valid for the 2025 Campeonato Brasileiro Série B.
+On 6 September, Severino was honored by Botafogo-SP, being responsible for the kick-off of a Série B match against Athletico Paranaense.